jipolanco/PencilFFTs.jl/docs/src/benchmarks.md

 The performance and scalability of PencilFFTs are similar to those displayed by P3DFFT.
-In some cases PencilFFTs has a performance advantage over P3DFFT.
-This may be explained by the default use of non-blocking point-to-point communications in PencilFFTs (using `MPI_Isend` and `MPI_Irecv`), while P3DFFT uses global `MPI_Alltoallv` calls.
+In some cases PencilFFTs has a performance advantage over P3DFFT, which may be explained by the default use of non-blocking point-to-point communications in PencilFFTs (using `MPI_Isend` and `MPI_Irecv`), while P3DFFT uses global `MPI_Alltoallv` calls.
 This enables PencilFFTs to perform data reordering operations on the partially